Laura Wheelwright

 Laura Wheelwright (born 10 September 1990) is an Australian actress best known for her role in the 2010 feature film Animal Kingdom.

+Early life and education

+Wheelwright studied acting at Victorian College of the Arts (VCA) in 2009, before going on to study at Melbourne's 16th Street Acting Studio.
+She has since studied at Howard Fine Acting Studio in Los Angeles in 2016 and 2017.

 Career

-Wheelwright's first major acting credit was in Animal Kingdom, a 2010 Australian film in which she played Nicky Henry, and was nominated for Best Performing Actress at the 2010 AFI Awards for the role.
-She was 18 years old and midway through an acting course at Melbourne-based 16th Street Acting Studio when she received the part and continued her acting studies following the completion of the film.
-She went on to play the female supporting lead in the 2012 Network Ten docudrama Underground: The Julian Assange Story for which she received an AACTA nomination for Best Guest or Supporting Actress in a Television Drama.
-She won the a Best Female Actor award at the 2013 Tropfest short film festival for her part in the winning film We've All Been There.
-She plays a Canadian tourist in season 2 of the television series Wolf Creek.
+Wheelwright's first major acting credit was in 2010 Australian crime film Animal Kingdom, alongside Ben Mendelsohn, Joel Edgerton and Guy Pearce, in which she played the role of Nicky Henry.
+She was 18 years old and midway through her acting course when she received the part and following the completion of the film, she continued her acting studies.
+She was nominated for Best Performing Actress at the 2010 AFI Awards for the role.

+Wheelwright went on to play the female supporting lead in the 2012 Network Ten docudrama Underground: The Julian Assange Story for which she received an AACTA nomination for Best Guest or Supporting Actress in a Television Drama.
+She won the Best Female Actor Award at the 2013 Tropfest short film festival for her part in the winning film We've All Been There.

+Wheelwright played a Canadian tourist in season 2 of the horror television series Wolf Creek.
+She has also had guest roles in Winners & Losers, Miss Fisher's Murder Mysteries, Ms Fisher's Modern Murder Mysteries, Get Krack!n and Informer 3838.

+In 2018, Wheelwright wrote, produced and starred in short film Happy Memories.
+She also produced and had the lead role in short film The Body, which premiered at Cannes Film Festival in 2025.